The Lido Prize

-Thank you to everyone for your kind words and congratulations regarding me winning this years' Lido Prize.
-To say I am humbled and honored to have been chosen -- especially100 years after Dr. Alister MacKenzie -- would be an understatement.
-Many people have asked to see the complete entry so I have decided to post a blog with a few images of the design process, the final entry, and the short write up that accompanied it.
-Enjoy!
+Thank you to everyone for your kind words and congratulations regarding this years' Lido Prize.
+To say I am humbled and honored to have been chosen - especially exactly 100 years after Dr. Alister MacKenzie - would be an understatement.
+Many people have asked to see the complete entry so I have decided to post a blog with a few images of the design, the final entry, and the short write up that accompanied it.
+Enjoy and thank you agian!

 The Lost Hole:

 While searching for lost golf balls along the coast of the famed Cypress Point Club, a few intrepid members stumbled upon what appeared to be the remains of an old abandoned putting green.
-Letting curiosity take over, the group began to investigate their findings into more depth and started sifting through the club's old archived Alister MacKenzie notes, minutes, sketches, and plans.
-To their amazement, they quickly realized they had discovered a little known forgotten par 3 that was originally going to be used as a 19th tie-breaking hole -- similar the one Dr. MacKenzie designed at Augusta National!
+Letting curiosity take over, the group began to investigate their findings into more depth and started sifting through the Club's old archived Alister MacKenzie notes, minutes, sketches, and plans.
+To their amazement, they quickly realized they had discovered a little known forgotten par 3 that was originally going to be used as Cypress Point's 19th 'tie-breaking' hole -- similar the one Dr. MacKenzie designed at Augusta National!

 Under the guidance of MacKenzie experts and the Cypress Point Club, a full-fledged effort began to resurrect the lost par 3.
 Using sophisticated archeological precision and delicate construction techniques, the lost hole has been fully restored back to its original glory, and for the first time revealed to the public......

 "Situated alongside the dramatic coastal cliffs of the Monterrey Peninsula, this exciting short par 3 is full of natural artistry and strategic character.
 But don't let the short distance fool you, this tricky one-shotter is alive with swirling winds, intimidating cliffs, and nasty bunkers -- perfect for settling a tie-score at the end of a round!